 This is what she got for spending time with her tall twelve year-old cousin.

 "Watch out, Sabina!
 A hellhound might come out of nowhere and attack you.
-Race you!"
+Run!"

-"No thanks," said Sabina but Charisse already raced along to the woods.
+"No thanks," said Sabina but Charisse already ran towards the woods.

 Sabina looked at the sky.
 The sun was about to set.

 "Come on, Charisse!
 It's time to go home!"